 We believe that beyond quality medical treatment, successful health care relies on recognizing the impact an illness can have on your family, communicating effectively with your health care team, and taking advantage of available services.
-Our social workers help you with all of this and more at Nemours Children's Hospital and at our downtown specialty care in Orlando.
+Our social workers help you with all of this and more at Nemours Children's Hospital, Florida and at our downtown specialty care in Orlando.

 Social workers and mental health counselors provide compassionate, professional and culturally-sensitive assistance to help children and families cope with illness, injury and disability.
 We help you deal with your child’s course of care and relieve your family’s stress as much as possible.
 It’s our job to anticipate your every need and provide your family with emotional support, counseling and resource assistance during your stay — and beyond.